lanceyvang/blue_team/Checkpoints/How to Parse Log with Python.md

     # To create a regular expression, start with r and use quotations around the regular expression pattern.
     regular_expression = r"(?<=EST;)[0-9]+\.[0-9]+\.[0-9]+\.[0-9]+(?=;.+FTP;Request)"

-    # To find all the matches we use re.findall, this will return the result in a list.
+    # To find all the matches we use the re method, re.findall, this will return the result in a list.
     all_matches_li = re.findall(regular_expression, content)

     # print(all_matches_li)